notaryproject/specifications/specs/signature-envelope-cose.md

 - **[`crit`](https://datatracker.ietf.org/doc/html/rfc8152#section-3.1)** (*array of int/tstr*): This REQUIRED parameter (label `2`) lists the header parameters that implementations MUST understand and process.
 It MUST only contain parameters apart from integer labels in the range of 0 to 8.
 This header MUST contain `io.cncf.notary.signingScheme` which is a required critical header, and optionally contain `io.cncf.notary.authenticSigningTime` and `io.cncf.notary.expiry` if these critical headers are present in the signature.
 - **[`content type`](https://datatracker.ietf.org/doc/html/rfc8152#section-3.1)** (*tstr*): The REQUIRED parameter content type (label `3`) is used to declare the media type of the secured content (the payload).
 The supported value is `application/vnd.cncf.notary.payload.v1+json`.
 - **`io.cncf.notary.signingScheme`** (*tstr*, critical): This REQUIRED header specifies the [Notary v2 Signing Scheme](./signing-scheme.md) used by the signature.
 Supported values are `notary.x509` and `notary.x509.signingAuthority`.
 - **`io.cncf.notary.signingTime`** (*date/time*): This header specifies the time at which the signature was generated.
 This is an untrusted date/time, and therefore not used in trust decisions.
 Its value is an Epoch-Based Date/Time defined in [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949#section-3.4.2).
+The optional fractional seconds SHOULD NOT be used.
 This claim is REQUIRED and only valid when signing scheme is `notary.x509`.
 - **`io.cncf.notary.authenticSigningTime`** (*date/time*, critical): This header specifies the authenticated time at which the signature was generated.
 Its value is an Epoch-Based Date/Time defined in [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949#section-3.4.2).
+The optional fractional seconds SHOULD NOT be used.
 This claim is REQUIRED and only valid when signing scheme is `notary.x509.signingAuthority` .
 - **`io.cncf.notary.expiry`** (*date/time*, critical): This OPTIONAL header provides a "best by use" time for the artifact, as defined by the signer.
 Its value is an Epoch-Based Date/Time defined in [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949#section-3.4.2).
+The optional fractional seconds SHOULD NOT be used.

 ## Unprotected Headers